flutter/website/src/docs/get-started/flutter-for/android-devs.md

 ### How do I know which list item is clicked on?

-In Android, the ListView has a method to find out which item was clicked 'onItemClickListener'.
+In Android, the ListView has a method to find out which item was clicked, 'onItemClickListener'.
 In Flutter, use the touch handling provided by the passed-in widgets.